w3c/wai-website/pages/about/groups/task-forces/practices.md

 ## Publications

-The APG Task Force develops and maintains the [WAI-ARIA Authoring Practices Guide 1.1](https://www.w3.org/WAI/ARIA/apg/) for the ARIA Working Group.
+The APG Task Force develops and maintains the [WAI-ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg/) for the ARIA Working Group.

 ## Contact the chairs